Raj Vardhman is a tech expert and the Chief Tech Strategist at TechJury.net, where he leads the rese... | See full bio

 We have come a long way since the introduction of the first web portal.

-This collection of the best web browsers in 2019 will cover not just the usual suspects (Chrome, Firefox, Opera, Edge), but a few surprising additions as well.
+This collection of the best web browsers today will cover not just the usual suspects (Chrome, Firefox, Opera, Edge), but a few surprising additions as well.

 First things first, though — let's examine each platform's inner workings and see what makes it tick.